EMHASS Development

 • Compile emhass by pressing control+shift+p > Tasks: Run Task > EMHASS Install.
 This has been set up in the tasks.json file. - Before run & debug, re-run EMHASS Install task every time a change has been made to emhass.

-• Launch and debug the application via selecting the Run and Debug tab /Ctrl+Shift+D > EMHASS run Addon.
-This has been set up in the Launch.json .
+• Launch and debug the program via the Run and Debug tab /Ctrl+Shift+D > EMHASS run This has been set up in the Launch.json .

 Method 3 - Docker Virtual Environment

-Depending on your choice of running standalone or addon, docker run will require different passed variables/arguments to function.
+Depending on the method you wish to test, the docker run command will require different passed arguments to function.
 See following examples:

-Note: Make sure your terminal is in the root emhass directory before running the docker build.
+Note: Make sure your terminal is in the root emhass repository directory before running the docker build.

 Note: